Vienna boasts a very extensive public transport network, which provides frequent and easy access to all parts of the city.

 The stops are always equipped with electronic departure displays, timetables and, at the more important stations, a map and ticket machines.

-You mark yourtickets inside the tram in the blue validator (if you use a day or multi-day ticket, you always mark it only on your first journey).
+You mark yourtickets inside the tram in the blue validator (if you use a day or multi-day ticket, you always mark it only on the first journey).

 Tickets can also be bought inside the tram at the ticket machine.
 Most of the newer ones already take cards, but you may come across older types that don't.